The Selle BusinessĀ Blog

 It's a Tricky Balance!

-Decisions that involve hiring practices, transparency, tackling this market instead of that.
+Decisions that are values-driven include hiring practices, transparency, tackling this market instead of that.
 How to warehouse your products and how to ship them.
 Whether to be an employee-owned company, such as King Arthur Baking Company, or whether to operate with key advisory groups made up of customers, such as the chocolate maker Equal Exchange.
+Nearly every decision made by a company reflects its values (or lack thereof).
 Identifying and establishing core values is key and will help smooth the rough bumps of decision making and managing along the very rocky way.